Hounfor/The-Big-Deal-Add-On/README.md

 Version 1.7.2 for BEX Tactics 2.0.0.4

 – The pilot added in version 1.7 has had his Unstable tag replaced with a new unique tag with its own combination of effects specifically for him.
 Thanks to Graywolfe and TLDrake for the idea.
+Unfortunately, if you have already hired this pilot, then there's no way to update the tag automatically, but you can do this using the save editor.

 # FAQ:
 – I installed this mod and it doesn't work!